vvaltchev/tilck/README.md

 the way my code looked with soft tabs of length=3.
 I got convinced that 2 spaces are just not enough, while 4 spaces are somehow "too much".
-Therefore, when I started the project in 2016, I decided to stick with tab size I liked more, even if I totally agree that using 4 spaces would have been better for most of the people.
+Therefore, when I started the project in 2016, I decided to stick with tab size I liked more, even if I totally agree that using 4 spaces would have been better for most people.